 (02.09.20 Zerzan responds)

 John Zerzan is an influence of mine.
 I’ve read most of his stuff and learnt a lot from it.
-I consider myself, like him, to be an anarcho-primitivist, an ‘anti-civ’ anarchist (outlined here13).
+I consider myself, like him, to be an anarcho-primitivist, an ‘anti-civ’ anarchist (outlined here12).
+I’ve always been suspicious of his leftist mania for race and gender issues, but have always respected his uncompromising rejection of civilised myths.
 In the piece above I expressed surprise that even Zerzan had folded, a comment which somehow found its way to him as, in his most recent radio show, he decided to review this essay.
 In the brief section (starts 8 mins in) he 1) twice characterises me as ‘very upset’, then 2) points out he had criticised various responses to the coronavirus, then 3) suggests that I am positing a kind of conspiracy theory, then finally 4) asks ‘what is your point?
 Is it phoney?
 It’s not phoney.’

 I wrote to Zerzan 1) asking him what my ‘being upset’ had to do with what I was actually saying (I pointed out that emotionalising an argument is a bit of a cheap opening gambit), 2) acknowledging what criticisms he had indeed made, but pointing out that they were all second order effects.
 No questioning of the lockdown itself.
 3) I also explained how nowhere in this piece or in any other had I ever posited a conspiracy theory and had even wrote an article explicitly condemning them, and that 4) I didn’t think the disease was ‘phoney’, just that the lockdown was unnecessary and that it’s outrageous that nobody on the left questioned it.

 Zerzan wrote back, a short email, saying that pandemics are more likely now, in late civilisation, because of over-crowding and high-density cities.
 He said that Sweden fared very badly compared to Norway.
 I said that comparing Sweden to Norway is absurd (why not compare it to the rest of Europe, or to New York?) and that he was avoiding the central points — why lockdown and why no leftwing criticism.
 He said, ‘so WHY (his caps) did this happen?’
-I again linked to my essay about conspiracy theories and told him that, although I had my ideas, based I think on reasonable speculation, WHY was ultimately besides the point.
-His reply to this was that a random accident ‘makes no sense’, that I ‘seem desperate to avoid the conspiracy theory label’, that he is ‘EXTREMELY’ (his caps) disappointed in me14 and that it is ‘you who’s ditched an anti-civ perspective.
+I told him that, although I had my ideas, based I think on reasonable speculation, WHY was ultimately besides the point.
+His reply to this was that a random accident ‘makes no sense’, that I ‘seem desperate to avoid the conspiracy theory label’, that he is ‘EXTREMELY’ (his caps) disappointed in meand that it is ‘you who’s ditched an anti-civ perspective.
 This is an age of pandemics, a function of civ.
 Not some mystery to fuck with people.’

 I told him that I had nowhere declared C-19 and lockdown to be ‘a random accident’ (don’t know where he got that idea) and that I couldn’t see how opposing a mindblowing expansion of state, tech and corporate power, all for no reason, is abandoning an anti-civ perspective.
 I explained to him how his ‘density argument’ is besides the point; although densely packed areas of the world which didn’t lockdown did okay, and there were no significant spikes after people conglomerated despite lockdown (e.g. during the BLM protests), even if there had been it wouldn’t justify wiping out the poor and what little remained of society, nor would it justify a massive, massive expansion of the technocratic state.